nzarg/home_challenge/README.md

 ```
 **Run the Ansible Playbook**

-Finally, execute the command based on your VPS distribuition:
+Finally, execute the command based on your VPS distribution:

 **Ubuntu 22.04**